csu-hmc/opty/docs/theory.rst

 especially advantageous if :math:`\mathbf{f}` is very complex.
 The cost function :math:`J` and it's gradient :math:`\frac{\partial J}{\partial
 \mathbf{x}_i}` must be specified by Python functions that return a scalar, or vector.
-Symbolic formulations of :math:`J` are not yet supported.
+Symbolic formulations of the cost function :math:`J` are not yet supported and must be written in terms of :math:`\mathbf{x}_i` manually.